possibly-wrong/blackjack/readme.txt

 Calculator (see above).

-In addition to the rule variations available in the game, you may specify whether to use optimal playing strategy, re-optimized for the current depleted shoe prior to each hand; or "full shoe" composition- dependent basic strategy.
+In addition to the rule variations available in the game, you may specify whether to simulate play of each round using optimal playing strategy, re-optimized for the current depleted shoe prior to each hand;
+or "full shoe" composition-dependent basic strategy.
 (In either case, the strategy is CDZ-, where the optimal strategy for non-split hands is applied to post-split hands as well.)
 In other words, optimal strategy allows you to vary both your wager and playing strategy perfectly, while basic strategy allows you to vary only your wager perfectly.

 Finally, you may specify a shoe penetration, a random seed, and a starting and ending index of shoes to simulate.
 For each simulated shoe, a text file with a name of the form shoe#.txt will be created, containing a row for each round played in the corresponding shoe.
 The first 10 columns indicate the number of cards of each rank remaining in the shoe prior to the round (ace through ten).
-The 11th column indicates the exact expected value of the round, in fraction of initial wager.
-The 12th column indicates the actual outcome of the simulated round, in fraction of initial wager.
+The 11th and 12th columns indicate the exact expected value of the round assuming full- shoe and optimal strategy, respectively, in fraction of initial wager.
+The last column indicates the actual outcome of the simulated round, in fraction of initial wager.

 ************************************************************************